 Some things may sound basic, yet they are the most critical aspects of credit card one cannot afford to ignore.
 Listed below are a few such basic but important tips that could help first-time credit card users to manage their card without falling into any trouble.

 - It’s boring, but worth reading: You might already know what we are talking about.
 Yes, the terms and conditions that come along with your credit card.
-Well, the terms and conditions document might look lame and is annoying to read with that ant head sized font.
-But we insist you to go through at least a few important terms in the document.
-You can access an e-version of the document by searching the title of the document in Google.
+Well, the terms and conditions document might look lame and is annoying to read with that ant head-sized font.
+But we insist you go through at least a few important terms in the document.
+You can access an e-version of the document by searching the title of the document on Google.

 - Further, the credit utilization ratio, which is the ratio between the total outstanding on the card and the total credit limit, must be 30% to maintain a good credit history thereby a good credit score.
 That means, if you have a credit card with a total credit limit of Rs.1 lakh, your monthly usage should not be more than Rs.30,000.

-- Know the bill date and due date: If your credit card issuer promotes a credit card with the 50 day interest free period line, never go by it when clearing your dues.
-The interest free period varies from one transaction to other, hence always check your welcome letter or monthly credit card e-statement or net banking account to know your exact bill date and due date.
-While bill date is the date on which your credit card bill gets generated every month, due date is the date by which you need to make the payment.
+- Know the bill date and due date: If your credit card issuer promotes a credit card with the 50-day interest-free period line, never go by it when clearing your dues.
+The interest-free period varies from one transaction to others, hence always check your welcome letter or monthly credit card e-statement or net banking account to know your exact bill date and due date.
+While bill date is the date on which your credit card bill gets generated every month, the due date is the date by which you need to make the payment.

-- Never share your card details: Any bank or financial institution that issues credit cards never asks the customer for card related details such as card number, expiry date, CVV and PIN all together.
-A card number, in most cases, might be suffice to get the information related to the account.
-Hence, never fall pray for any mobile calls, SMS requests, e-mail messages that pose like the banker and ask for such details.
+- Never share your card details: Any bank or financial institution that issues credit cards never asks the customer for card related details such as card number, expiry date, CVV and PIN altogether.
+A card number, in most cases, might suffice to get the information related to the account.
+Hence, never fall prey for any mobile calls, SMS requests, e-mail messages that pose like the banker and ask for such details.